iifl-logo

 INTERNAL MOBILITY

-Your Company has a well-defined Internal Mobility Policy which enables enrichment of its talent pool and significantly contributes to the company?s overall success by leveraging diverse skills and experiences within the organization.
-The policy is designed to empower all employees to explore new opportunities, contribute to various aspects of our business and elevate their professional journey within the company.
-It offers them the freedom to apply for available positions within the organization without the need for prior approval from their supervisors.
-It thus highlights the company?s commitment to fostering growth, nurturing talent and cultivating a dynamic work environment at Oberoi Realty.
+Your Company has a well-defined Internal Mobility Policy which enables enrichment of its talent pool and significantly contributes to the companys overall success by leveraging diverse skills and experiences within the organization.
+The policy is designed to empower all employees to explore new opportunities, contribute to various aspects of our business, and elevate their professional journey within the Company.
+It highlights the companys commitment to fostering growth, nurturing talent, and cultivating a dynamic work environment at Oberoi Realty.

 The volume of bookings depends on the ability to design projects that will meet customer preferences, getting various approvals in time, general market factors, project launch and customer trust in entering into sale agreements well in advance of receiving possession of the projects.
 Your Company sells its projects in phases from the time it launches the project, based on the type and scale of the project and depending on market conditions.